Mayfield Clinic neurosurgeons specialize in the compassionate care of patients with diseases and disorders of the brain and spine.

 How should I prepare for the test?

-Wear comfortable clothing and be prepared to stay for 1-2 hours.
+Wear comfortable clothing and be prepared to stay for 1 to 2 hours.

 What happens during the test?

-First you will receive an injection of a small amount of radioactive tracer.
+First, you will receive an injection of a small amount of radioactive tracer.
 You'll be asked to rest for about 10-20 minutes until the tracer reaches your brain.
-Next you'll lie comfortably on a scanner table while a special camera rotates around your head.
-Be sure to remain as still as possible so that the machine can get accurate pictures.
+Next, you'll lie comfortably on a scanner table while a special camera rotates around your head.
+Be sure to remain as still as possible so that the machine can take accurate pictures.

 Once the scan is complete, you can leave.
-Be sure to drink plenty of fluids to flush out any tracer left in your body.
+Be sure to drink plenty of fluids to flush the tracer from your body.

 What are the risks?